K2 Black Panther: Fire-control system and optics

-Automatic Target Detection and Tracking System (ATDTS)
+Automatic Target Detection and Tracking System

-K2 has an Automatic Target Detection and Tracking System (ATDTS) controlled by the Automatic Target Recognition (ATR) algorithm.
+K2 has an Automatic Target Detection and Tracking System controlled by the Automatic Target Recognition algorithm.
 When the target is identified as a foe by the IFF/SIF (Identification Friend or Foe/Selective Identification Feature) system, the tank automatically aims and performs laser distance measurements on the target even if the tank is maneuvering on irregular terrain while the target is moving.
 It can lead the target and fire automatically based on ballistic data calculated by the turret mounted laser rangefinder and crosswind sensor.
 This feature enhances the performance of inexperienced gunners significantly.

 Network-centric warfare capabilities and operability

-Network features
+Tactical information communication

 The K2 houses the following features which help to improve situational awareness for the crew: